Hablamos Español Insurance Companies We Work With

 Does general liability cover alcohol claims?

-Generally no. Liquor liability is a separate coverage because general liability typically limits or excludes alcohol-related claims.
-Verify the specifics for your state.
+Generally no. Liquor liability is typically a separate coverage because general liability often limits or excludes alcohol-related claims.
+Verify the specifics for your state and your policy.

 Do I need liquor liability for beer and wine only?

-Often yes.
-Serving any alcohol creates over-service and dram-shop exposure.
-The need and rules depend on your state.
+Often it is worth carrying.
+Serving any alcohol can create over-service and dram-shop exposure.
+The right answer and the rules depend on your state, so verify them there.

 What is a dram shop law?

 A state law that can hold a server or establishment responsible for harm caused by an intoxicated patron.
-The rules vary widely by state.
+The rules vary widely by state, and some are far stricter than others.

 RS